mantidproject/mantid/dev-docs/source/Standards/GUIStandards.rst

 harder it becomes to unpick everything.

-If you split, then it turns out the work completed wasn't as large as anticipated it's as simple as moving your imports, then cutting and pasting your code and tests across.
-This is much easier than the other way where you have to unpick all your callers in the same file and shared variables.
+If you split, then it turns out the work completed wasn't as large as anticipated it's as simple as moving your imports, then cutting and pasting code and tests across.
+This is much easier than the other way where you have to unpick all the callers in the same file and shared variables.

 - Feel free to create helper classes where required

 Especially with models, the logic can grow quickly and become difficult to test too.
-If you can justify the scope of the model then look into delegating work out to classes which all have a single responsibility.
+If you can justify the scope of the model then look into delegating work to classes which each have a single responsibility.

-For example, if you have a lot of logic to work out what titles to put on various plot windows consider moving it to a PlottingWindowTitles helper class with it's own associated test.
+For example, if you have a lot of logic to work out what titles to put on various plot windows consider moving it to a PlottingWindowTitles helper class with its own associated test.

 Work on existing GUIs should follow maintenance docs
 ----------------------------------------------------
 - Follow the conventions in the guide
 - Don't rewrite the world because you don't like how it looks
-- Look at the maintenance docs and check new work confirms during the PR process
+- Look at the maintenance docs and check new work conforms during the PR process

 Each GUI should have an associated maintenance guide with it.
 The conventions might be incorrect, weird or downright wrong.
-However, consistency is key to helping future you and everyone else who works on it maintain some level of understanding.
+However, consistency is key to helping future you and everyone else who works on the GUI maintain some level of understanding.

 One temptation we get as developers is to rewrite something we don't understand, this isn't to deny the fact that some code is....difficult...
-These standards are a result of those mistakes, but we don't have to time to go back and put the world to right.
+These standards are a result of those mistakes, but we don't have time to go back and put the world to right.

-- If your spending excessive time fixing bugs / maintaining code discuss modernising
+- If you're spending excessive time fixing bugs / maintaining code discuss modernising

 This is beyond the scope of these standards, but don't feel like everything is set in stone and you've been prescribed to draw proverbial blood from said stone.
-If your spending excessive time fixing bugs or maintaining code raise these concerns in the project management chain for the possibility of rewriting.
+If you're spending excessive time fixing bugs or maintaining code raise these concerns in the project management chain for the possibility of rewriting.

 Model